-Information of any nature relating to the results of intellectual activity may be treated as a trade secret and be protected as IP provided basic confidentiality conditions are met.
+Information of any nature relating to the results of intellectual activity may be treated as a trade secret and is protected provided confidentiality conditions are met.

 Software and databases are usually protected under copyright laws.
-Copyright is acquired automatically as of the date a copyright object is manifested in objective form.
+Copyright is acquired automatically as of the date a copyright object is created.
 Registration is optional.

-Rights over trademarks are granted by virtue of registration with Rospatent,35 a local patent and trademark office.
-Alternatively, rights may also be acquired by virtue of international agreements to which Russia is a party, such as the Madrid Convention.36 Russia is a 'first-to-file' jurisdiction.
+Rights over trademarks are granted by virtue of registration with Rospatent,37 a local patent and trademark office.
+Alternatively, rights may also be acquired by virtue of international agreements to which Russia is a party, such as the Madrid Convention.38 Russia is a 'first-to-file' jurisdiction.

 Any foreign company may seek protection of its intellectual property in Russia provided national law requirements are met.
 Russia is also a signatory to most international treaties covering intellectual property protection.

 Disputes often arise in the context of employment relationship as to who owns newly created IP.
 For an employer to acquire rights over IP, it is important that an employment contract or a job assignment explicitly states that the creation of IP falls within the duties of an employee.

 ii Data protection

 Overall, Russian data protection law is in line with international standards.
 The Strasbourg Convention of 1981 (ratified by Russia in 2005) laid the foundation for Russian personal data protection legislation, which was adopted in 2006.